char55/tweeter/README.md

 - A simple error message appears if the user attempts to post an invalid sized message.
 - Hovering over a tweet will "highlight" it; certain features alter slightly to draw attention to it.
 - Hovering over a tweet will allow the "flag", "retweet", and "likes" to appear (heart shaped icon with number count)
+- To "like" a tweet, the user must simply click on the "like" icon; the "like" count will instantly increase
+- Likes are not currently persistent or unique to users - require implementation of users which has yet to be

 - There is a "Compose" button at the top right of the screen which will toggle the "Compose Tweet" input.
 One click to hide it, one click to display it.
 - Users can compose a tweet, post the tweet, and see it posted without having to refresh the page.